DinoHub-SubT/dsta_deploy/docs/docker/azure-docker-basestation.md

 **Verify Docker Containers**

         # ssh into your VM (if not already done so), change the below command to match your VM ssh access
+        # -- you can switch your docker context instead of ssh
         ssh azure.basestation

         # view running docker containers